mapbox/pxm-manifest-specification/pxm-manifest-spec.md

 An array of at least one Mapbox tileset id defining the destination layer(s) to render to.

- Each tileset id must be of the form `{username}.{mapname}` with all lowercase characters, and the username MUST be associated with your Mapbox account.
+ Each tileset id must be of the form `{username}.{mapname}` and can be in mixed case, the username MUST be associated with your Mapbox account.

  Example: